GINGER594/Ninth-Circle-Of-Text/README.md

-# Ninth-Circle-Of-Text
+# Ninth-Circle-Of-Text (NCT)
-A small in-terminal text editor with configurable syntax highlighting, written entirely in go without Curses
+a small in-terminal text editor with configurable syntax highlighting, written entirely in Go without Curses

 features:
 - configurable syntax highlighting (run with '-help' flag for more info)